memri/pymemri/README.md

 ```bash
 pip install -e .
 ```

+## Contributing
+If you would like to contribute to Pymemri, have a look at our [contibuting guidelines](CONTRIBUTING.md) to get started and join our Discord if you have any questions about using or contributing to the library.
 ## Quickstart: Pod Client

 All interaction between plugins and the pod goes via the Pymemri `PodClient`.
 To use this client in development, we first need to have a pod running locally.
 The quickest way to do this is to install from the [pod repo](https://gitlab.memri.io/memri/pod), and run `./examples/run_development.sh`.